Arlington to pay $1.5M to woman shot by police 5 times as distraught 17-year-old

 Robinson’s attorneys said officers pulled her, still holding the knife, out of the car by her hair.
 But they said she was walking away, no longer holding the knife, when officers shot her.
 The officers’ attorneys said Robinson got out of the car and was moving toward an officer while holding the knife.

 The city’s attorneys have also pointed to Robinson’s guilty plea to assault in the fourth degree in connection to the case, which Pence said is an unfair attempt to discredit her.
-The plea was an Alford plea, allowing her to maintain her innocence while acknowledging a jury would likely find her guilty of the charge of assaulting an officer.
+The plea was an Alford plea, allowing her to maintain her innocence while acknowledging a jury would likely find her guilty of the charges of assaulting an officer.
 Pence said he tried to discourage Robinson from the plea, but she didn’t want to face the stress and risk of a trial.

 “The city turned around and gave her a million-and-a-half dollars,” Pence said.
 “If they thought their case was so strong, why didn’t they want to go to trial?”